-The drdyb signal normally deasserts (active high) every 1/ODR second or when the LSB of ADC_DOUTL is read.
+The drdyb signal normally deasserts (active high) every 1/ODR second.
 However, this behavior can be changed so that drdyb deassertion can occur after SPI_CRC_DAT is read, but not later than normal DRDYB deassertion which occurs at every 1/ODR seconds.
 This is done by setting bit DRDYB_AFT_CRC high.

-The timing protocol for CRC can be found in Figure 28.
+The timing protocol for CRC can be found in Figure 27.

-FIGURE 28.
+FIGURE 27.
 Timing Protocol for Reading SPI_CRC_DAT

 If SPI_CRC_DAT read extends beyond the normal DRDYB deassertion at every 1/ODR seconds, then CRC_RST has to be set in the SPI Data Ready Bar Control Register.
 This is done to avoid a CRC reset at the DRDYB deassertion.
-Timing protocol for reading CRC with CRC_RST set is shown in Figure 29
+Timing protocol for reading CRC with CRC_RST set is shown in Figure 28

-FIGURE 29.
+FIGURE 28.
 Timing Protocol for Reading SPI_CRC_DAT beyond normal DRDYB deassertion at every 1/ODR seconds